All Together Now (Beatles song): Appearances and performances

 "All Together Now" appears in an animated sequence in the film Yellow Submarine, and is also introduced by the Beatles themselves in a final live-action scene of the film.
 During the latter scene, translations of "All Together Now" into various languages appear written on-screen.

 Paul McCartney performed the song live for the first time by any Beatle on 4 May 2013 at the Estádio Mineirão, Belo Horizonte, Brazil.
 He subsequently played it throughout his 2013–15 Out There tour.

 Charts

 Cover versions

 "All Together Now" has been covered by various artists.
-Versions intended for children have been released by the Sugarbeats, the Bingo Kids, and others.
+Versions intended for children have been released by the Sugarbeats, the Bingo Kids, the Muppets and others.

 André 3000 of the duo OutKast covered the song for a Nike commercial that ran during the 2010 NBA Finals.
-The song was released on digital streaming platforms in 2010 via Arista Records, and received a 5,000-copy limited release on a seven-inch record single on 22 April 2017 via Legacy Recordings for Record Store Day.
+The song was released on digital streaming platforms in 2010 via LaFace Records, and received a 5,000-copy limited release on a seven-inch record single on 22 April 2017 via Arista Records and Legacy Recordings for Record Store Day.

 In May 2020, singer Lizzo covered the song for a commercial for Facebook's Messenger Rooms product.